![]() |

 May 12, 2010, Column #19,

-"Through My Eyes, the Minneapolis Story Continues.."
+"Through My Eyes, the Minneapolis Story Continues"

-How many ‘ghosts’ were paid
+How many ‘ghosts’ were paid instead of claimed Black workers?

 Time line:

-August 3, 2007: I filed civil rights complaint, MDCR File # A6392-BS-1F-7.
+I filed civil rights complaint, MDCR File # A6392-BS-1F-7.

 June 12, 2008: I was told my August 2007 complaint was dismissed due to MDCR (Minneapolis Department of Civil Rights) lack of jurisdiction.